 8318 kWh x 1.106 pounds of CO2 produced from conventional electricity comes out to 9200 pounds of CO2 avoided each year.

 9200 lbs saved with solar divided by 48 lbs of CO2 stored by trees= 191.66 trees.

 A typical mature tree stores about 48 lbs of CO2 a year.
-So if you divide the amount of CO2 that is avoided each year with solar panels by the amount of CO2 one tree saves, you get the value of the solar panels system, compared to that of one tree.
+If you divide the amount of CO2 that is avoided each year with solar panels by the amount of CO2 one tree saves, you get the value of the solar panels system, compared to that of one tree.

 Not to undermine the importance of trees in an ecosystem, but this comparison between tree and solar carbon offset gives solar a massive edge.
-It is more environmentally friendly to cut down any trees obstructing potential solar systems, in order to maximize the solar efficiency.
+It is more environmentally friendly to cut down any trees obstructing potential solar systems to maximize the solar efficiency.
 Don’t feel guilty about cutting down several trees, for solar panels make up for the trees’ carbon storage in a massive way.
 In terms of environmental benefits, you’re actually doing the right thing if you cut down trees to gain sun exposure for your solar panels.